 - Laynhapuy Homelands

-The Minister for Indigenous Affairs, Senator Nigel Scullion, announced that the Northern Land Council will deliver the Learning on Country Program on Thursday 7 June 2018.
+The Minister for Indigenous Affairs, Senator Nigel Scullion, announced in June 2018 that the Northern Land Council would deliver the Learning on Country Program.

 Oct 11, 2019